austenrainer/stoic/docs/iccc2024workshop.md

-# Ethical co-creativity with AI: A hands-on workshop at the _International Conference on Computational Creativity_ 2024
+# Ethical co-creativity with AI: A hands-on workshop at the _International Conference on Computational Creativity_ ([ICCC 2024](https://computationalcreativity.net/iccc24/))

 ## Abstract